grisuno/LazyOwn/COMMANDS.md

 2. Copies the specified file from the ExploitDB directory to the `sessions` directory in the current working directory.

 :param line: The relative path to the file within the ExploitDB directory.
 For example, `java/remote/51884.py`.
 :param exploitdb: The path to the ExploitDB directory.
-This must be set in advance or provided directly.
+This must be assign in advance or provided directly.

 :returns: None